Using the MLSC Compute Cluster

 Individual research labs and/or projects need their own “slurm group account” to assign jobs to when submitting.
 A lab can have one slurm group account for the whole lab or multiple accounts for different grants/projects (very much like scanner projects for users of the Martinos Center MRI bays).

 The lab PI should email help@nmr.mgh.harvard.edu with the preferred account name (8 characters or less – most common to use your labs most general UNIX group name if you have one) and background about your research project(s) and the list of users who will be submitting jobs for this project.
-Each user needs a “full login” Martinos Linux user account if they do not already have one.
-Full login accounts have a fee of $16.67/month.

 Once your account/project is approved, you can ssh to the MLSC cluster master node: